Space Weather Forecast - Discussion

 Forecast

-Solar activity is expected to continue at moderate levels with a chance for M-class flare activity (R1-2/Minor-Moderate radio blackouts) and a slight chance for an isolated X-class flare event (R3 Strong radio blackouts) through 19 May.
+Solar activity is expected to continue at moderate to high levels through 03 Jun, with occasional M-class flares (R1-R2/Minor-Moderate Radio Blackouts) and a chance for isolated X-class flare activity (R3 Strong).

 Energetic Particles